tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

 ## Conclusion

 That's about everything for this lecture!
-I know we've gone very quickly, but I don't expect you to learn and understand everything we've talked about just yet.
+I know we've gone very quickly, but I don't expect you to have learned and understood everything we've talked about just yet.
 This was more of an introduction, so you start seeing what HTML and CSS can do!